pimcore/pimcore/doc/18_Tools_and_Features/30_Rendering_PDFs.md

 Please make sure that you have set up and installed the PimcoreWebToPrintBundle correctly ("Settings" -> "Web2Print Settings").

-You need to enable and install the PimcoreWebToPrintBundle via the bundles.php, and then you just have to provide the correct settings (Tool -> HeadlessChrome / PDFreactor) and the corresponding settings.
+You need to enable and install the PimcoreWebToPrintBundle via the bundles.php, and then you just have to provide the correct settings (Tool -> PDFreactor / Chromium / Gotenberg) and the corresponding settings.

 In your controller you just have to return the PDF instead of the HTML.